 Pirates, Ahoy!

 Pirate experiences have always been in the Disney parks.
 Pirates of the Caribbean opened in Disneyland in 1967, and each Disney Park’s location around the world has followed suit with a similar pirate themed ride — Walt Disney World in 1973, Tokyo Disneyland in 1983, and Disneyland Paris in 1992.
+There’s also an incredible version of Pirates of the Caribbean called Battle for the Sunken Treasure that opened in Shanghai Disneyland.
 Even Disney Cruise Line hosts an extremely popular Pirates in the Caribbean night on Caribbean sailings including the first fireworks at sea!

 But nothing has made pirates more popular than the Pirates of the Caribbean movie franchise.
 The first movie in the series, Pirates of the Caribbean: Curse of the Black Pearl, was released on July 9, 2003.
 Since then the pirate craze has not only launched more movies, but many places to find pirates in the parks.